skrrrm/PaloLearning/docs/authentication/ldap.md

 1. Create a user - the user should only be used for the authentication and logging to the firewall.
 2. Add him to the groups; ***Event Log Reader***, ***Distributed COM Users*** and possibly the ***Remote Desktop Users*** if you want to be able to log remote logins to devices. te Desktop Use

+!!! tip
+    If the above groups does not work, try to add the user to the *administrators group*.

 !!! note
     Not quite sure about Remote Desktop Users, if it's correct that the *log user* must be a member of this group in order to log remote access to devices in the AD.